annessca/introduction-to-class-inheritance-in-ruby/README.md

 Classes are created to have [single responsibilities](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 In order for a class to create objects to populate itself, it has to implement some functionalities that are based on the attributes(behaviour and state) of the objects to be created.
 These functionalities can be achieved through functions, better known as methods.
 Therefore, the class should have methods that produce results to achieve a particular purpose.

 ### Functions/Methods
 In object-oriented programming, there are typically two types of functions: [class methods and instance methods](https://dev.to/adamlombard/ruby-class-methods-vs-instance-methods-4aje).
-In Ruby, functions are generally referred to as methods.Consequently, functions that belong to classes and those that exist outside the class are both known as methods.
+In Ruby, functions are generally referred to as methods.
+Consequently, functions that belong to classes and those that exist outside the class are both known as methods.

 Methods are vital to the class because all expressions of its state and behaviour are encoded in the method’s procedures and data variables.
 A method determines what attributes an object should have and the way it should behave.
 A method can have zero or more arguments depending on it’s definition.
-Ruby’s class method will not be featured in this article, we'll focus on instance methods.
+Ruby's class method will not be featured in this article, we'll focus on instance methods.
 This is because the functionality of objects is contained in the instance method logic.
 Here is a _sample class_ that has an instance method.

 ```ruby
 # Creating a class named MyClass